JanoschKorell/janoschkorell.github.io/index.md

 ---

-### Machine Learning - Use LSTMs to learn rules of speeches
+### Machine Learning/NLP - Use LSTMs to learn rules of speeches

 With this script, LSTMs were used to learn the rules of politicians' speeches from the Bundestag and their partisan context.
 This way, text can be generated through queries that reflect the nature of the respective party.